Jeff Daniels: 2009–2015: Resurgence with The Newsroom

 In 2009, after a 16-year-long absence, Daniels returned to Broadway in Yasmina Reza's original play God of Carnage alongside Hope Davis, James Gandolfini, and Marcia Gay Harden.
 The play centers around two sets of parents who agree to meet because of a fight among their respective sons.
 Their meeting starts out civilized, however, as the evening goes on, the parents become increasingly childish, resulting in the evening's devolving into chaos.
 The play debuted at The Bernard B. Jacobs Theatre in previews on February 28, 2009, and officially on March 22, 2009.
 Originally planned for a limited engagement to close July 19, 2009, the run was extended through February 28, 2010, before converting to an open-ended run.
 Daniels received his first Tony Award nomination, for Tony Award for Best Actor in a Play for his performance.
 The show won the Tony Award for Best Play.
-That same year Daniels acted in four films indie hit Away We Go, State of Play (2008) In 2010, Daniels continued his theater work and had a starring role in the little-seen indie Howl, alongside James Franco as Allen Ginsberg.
+That same year Daniels acted in four indie hit films State of Play, The Answer Man, Away We Go, and Paper Man.
+In 2010, Daniels continued his theater work and had a starring role in the little-seen indie Howl, alongside James Franco as Allen Ginsberg.
 Daniels was featured on the cover of the April–May 2011 issue of Guitar Aficionado magazine as well as the July–August 2011 issue of Making Music, where he discussed his experiences with music.
-In 2012 Daniels became the new announcing voice for Apple with the iPhone 5 ads.
+In 2012, Daniels became the new announcing voice for Apple with the iPhone 5 ads, and appeared in the sci-fi action film Looper.